gnm668/Type-writer/README.md

  ## About

-Words will fall from the top and the goal is to get as high a possible, and avoid letting any words touch the bottom of the screen.
+Words will fall from the top and the goal is to get as high a score as possible, and to avoid letting any words touch the bottom of the screen.
 You have ten lives before you lose the game.
 The spawn rate, speed, and score per words increases as time goes on.

 As you play, you may notice that some words are different colors than others.
-Typing these words will not only score you points but also give you special skills that will appear on the left side of the screen, and typing these words will give you distinct advantages in your pursuit of a high score.
+Typing these words will not only score you points but also give you special skills that will appear on the left side of the screen.
+Typing these words will give you distinct advantages in your pursuit of a high score.

 ### Skills

 ![Screen Shot 2020-01-07 at 1 26 28 PM](https://user-images.githubusercontent.com/43099538/71930850-5b2cdc00-3151-11ea-8eb2-2008f5c88816.png)

-When a skill name is typed and input into the game, we have to remove one instance of the skill from the GUI, remove one instance of the input skill from the game object, and then execute the effect of said skill.
+When a skill name is typed and input into the game, we have to remove one instance of the skill from the GUI, remove one instance of the skill from the game object, and then execute the effect of said skill.
 The above function is called in every subsequent rendering of the game to make sure that the game is handling any input or change of skills during the game loop.

 ![Screen Shot 2020-01-07 at 1 25 33 PM](https://user-images.githubusercontent.com/43099538/71930784-333d7880-3151-11ea-9106-652f1d03ed4e.png)

 I created separate callbacks for each particular skill that exists in the game so that adding future skills becomes an easier endeavor.

-Bombs will remove all word objects that exist within the game, thus clearing the GUI of targets, while also increasing your score by a large amount.
+Bombs will remove all word objects that exist within the game, thus clearing the GUI of words, while also increasing your score by a large amount.

 Health will restore your lives back to 10.
 Although simple, this gives the game more depth in how and when these skills should be used.